-3. Implementation of preventive actions
+4. Propose preventive actions

 People's attitudes will not change until they start to see the benefits of behavioural change.
-Just some of the ways a company can raise awareness and stimulate cultural - and hence behavioural - change, include communication to drivers on how to prepare before and behave during their travels, incorporating safety measures and safety enhancing vehicle options and accessories into the car policy, introducing incentives for safe driving behaviour and providing driver feedback and training.
-SafePlan Zero offers guidance and support as well as practical tools to capitalise on the easy wins and tackle the more challenging safety risks.
+Just some of the ways a company can raise awareness and stimulate cultural and hence behavioural change include by communicating accident ratios, providing instant driver feedback, and introducing incentives/penalties, safety-related gadgets and driver training.

-Figure 4: Some examples of prevention tools
+Figure 3: Some examples of preventive actions